queryluke/masseffect-5e/_posts/2017-09-05-the-refactor.md

 excerpt_separator: <!--more-->
 ---

+## Shoutout
+Major thanks to [SleightxHope](https://github.com/SleightxHope) for jumping into Github and contributing a ton of ideas.
+Backgrounds, skills, armor, weapon mods, class rewrites!
+Can't say thanks enough for the collaboration and playtesting!

 ## Where did the old one go?
 For anyone that wants the old version, click on the version number in the upper-right of the main nav and